The very first Cyber Frietkot

 bramus.be got registered on November 19, 2001

 Dropping the static websites I built before, I switched to a CMS named PHP-Nuke to send news into the world.
-Through my website, I mostly distributed ICQ-related cracks, something I had learned over time.
+Through my website, I mostly distributed ICQ-related cracks, something I had learned to create over time.
 These weren’t your typical shareware cracks but cracks that enabled several hidden features such as showing the IP of another user, a way to launch multiple instances, tweaks to allow you to use multiline passwords, etc.

 bramus.be (2002), as preserved by The Wayback Machine